 Can I take aspirin or ibuprofen after the procedure?

 Definitely not.
-These medications are linked to increased risk of bleeding.
+These medications are linked to an increased risk of bleeding.
 Avoid taking them around the time of your procedure.

 Do men get lip augmentations as well?